The scholarship application for the 2022/2023 school year will be available on October 7, 2022 until December 9, 2022 at 4:00 pm Central Time.

 Your Expected Family Contribution (EFC) is an index number that colleges use to determine how much financial aid you are eligible to receive.
-Your EFC is calculated according to a formula established by law and the information from your Free Application for Federal Student Aid (FAFSA).
-Further information about the FAFSA is available at: https://studentaid.ed.gov/sa/fafsa.
+Your EFC is calculated according to a formula established by law and the information you provided on your Free Application for Federal Student Aid (FAFSA).
+Further information about the FAFSA is available at: https://studentaid.gov/h/apply-for-aid/fafsa.

 Most scholarships offered through the Community Foundation Scholarship Program are based on academic ability and financial need.
 A few scholarships are based on academic ability without consideration of financial need.

-· Students who provide their EFC are eligible for consideration of 100% of the scholarships available through the Community Foundation Scholarship Program.
+- Students who provide their EFC number are considered for 100% of the scholarships available through the Community Foundation Scholarship Program.

-· Students who do not provide their EFC are eligible for consideration of only 20% of the scholarships available through the Community Foundation Scholarship Program.
+- Students who do NOT provide their EFC number are considered for only 20% of the scholarships available through the Community Foundation Scholarship Program.

-No. Students who submit an application are applying to the Community Foundation Scholarship Program as a whole, not for a particular scholarship, and will be considered for any scholarship offered through the Community Foundation Scholarship Program for which they match the required criteria.
+No. Students apply to the Community Foundation Scholarship Program as a whole, not for a particular scholarship, and are considered for any scholarship in which they are eligible.

-Please note: Although an applicant may be eligible for several different scholarships offered, only one scholarship will be awarded to any one student in any given year.
+Note: Although a student may be eligible for several different scholarships offered, only one scholarship may be received by any one student in any given year.
 This policy is in keeping with the philosophy of the Community Foundation Scholarship Program to help as many individual students as possible.

-The monetary value of each scholarship varies depending upon the available income in each individual scholarship fund.
-The most common award amount is $1,000.
+The monetary value of each scholarship award varies depending upon the amount available in each individual scholarship fund.
+The most common scholarship award amount is $1,000 for a single year.

-Some scholarships are designated as renewable, multi-year awards and some are designated as non-renewable, one-year awards.
-This designation is dependent upon the criteria established by the donor of the scholarship fund.
+Scholarships are designated as non-renewable one-year awards or renewable multi-year awards depending upon the scholarship fund criteria, as established by the donor of the scholarship fund.

-A notice will be sent to all applicants via email in early May 2020.
+Notices regarding application decisions will be sent to all applicants via email in early May each year.